 Many of our insights that lead to Basic logic, a proper subsystem of intuitionistic logic, are similar to insights of scholars, often constructivists, who discuss aspects of constructive mathematics and logic along lines similar to Heyting's intuitionistic logic and proof interpretation.
 Their contributions include significant questions about, proposed modifications to, or improved clarifications of Heyting's proof interpretation.
 Some main concerns are the use of hypothetical statements and the interpretation of implication.
-Intuitionistic logic itself as the constructive predicate logic is not challenged1.
+Intuitionistic logic itself as the constructive predicate logic isn't challenged.

 We conclude that intuitionistic logic itself needs to change before the logical constants can be constructively justified.
 Our principal method is (1) a simultaneous development of a constructive proof interpretation and a constructive logic by (2) axiomatic methods.
 The result is (3) a very general axiom system of constructions and proofs.
 A moderate axiom system of constructions and proofs already suffices to obtain a constructive Basic logic which appears complete by using weak counterexamples in a sense by which intuitionistic logic may be considered complete.
-Completeness of the axiom system for Basic logic may not extend to completeness of the axiom system for constructions and proofs.
-Instead, its generality may be the basis for interesting unintended interpretations.
-When compared with intuitionistic logic, the main changes with Basic logic are a weakening of the rules for implication, and a corresponding weakening of the rules for universal
+Completeness of the axiom system for Basic

-$^{^1}$ In the 1930s Ingebrigt Johansson challenged the use of Ex Falso, which led to the development of Minimal Logic.
+$^1$ In the 1930s Ingebrigt Johansson challenged the use of Ex Falso, which led to the development of Minimal Logic.
 In the 1940s George Griss argued that negation, and hence a whole class of implications, should be banished from intuitionism.
 The differences with intuitionistic predicate logic, maybe after restriction to a sublanguage, are not significant.
-Hans Freudenthal's observations in the 1930s did not from his side lead to an alternate logic for intuitionism.
+Hans Freudenthal's observations in the 1930s didn't from his side lead to an alternate logic for intuitionism.

-quantification.
+logic may not extend to completeness of the axiom system for constructions and proofs.
+Instead, its generality may be the basis for interesting unintended interpretations.
+When compared with intuitionistic logic, the main changes with Basic logic are a weakening of the rules for implication, and a corresponding weakening of the rules for universal quantification.
 The main reason for the need for these changes is that in the context of very general theories we must allow for (4) an expanding 'universe' of constructions and proofs.
 The constructively unavoidable possibility of the discovery of further methods of proof is the principal concern.

-We do not challenge the mathematical value of intuitionistic logic (or of classical logic, for that matter).
-We can still ask the question: What is the place of intuitionistic logic if it is not the logic of constructive mathematics (it is the internal logic of category theory and topos theory)?
+We don't challenge the mathematical value of intuitionistic logic (or of classical logic, for that matter).
+We can still ask the question: What is the place of intuitionistic logic if it isn't the logic of constructive mathematics (it is the internal logic of category theory and topos theory)?
 Another open question is: What are the mathematical strengths of theories over Basic logic?